 It is the role of the school to decide whether an absence is to be authorised.
-Parents and carers must inform school of the reason for any absence by phone call to Mrs Hartup, the school's Attendance Officer, on 02476 223542 (Option 2) before 9am on the first morning of the absence.
-School staff will require this to be confirmed in writing when a student returns.
+Parents and carers must inform school of the reason for any absence by a phone call to Mrs Hartup, the school's Attendance Officer, on 02476 223542 (Option 2) before 9am on the first morning of the absence.
 Only the school's acceptance of the explanation offered will authorise the absence.
 Should any information provided by parents or carers be inaccurate or deliberately false, this will result in an unauthorised absence, which may lead to a penalty notice being served.